Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

 By integrating with the LCP via the LP API, you have the following advantages:
 1. **Speed up** time to market
-1. **Simple** RESTful API that can be shared with your partners
+1. **Simple** RESTful API that can be re-used with your partners
-1. **Instantaneously apply changes** to your webservices across permissioned LCP Applications
+1. **Instantaneously apply changes** to your webservices across permissioned loyalty Applications

 ## How do Applications and LPs interact?